 Our scoreboard and results are available to our staff and students as well as to stakeholders.
 We monitor our results from several perspectives: funding model indicators, our own internal indicators, student and staff results as well as from the perspective of societal impact.

 Debriefing, analysis, results, awards and follow-up measures (LEARN&DEVELOP)

 However, just following the indicators is not enough, action needs to follow the results.
-Similarly as teams have a debriefing in the locker room after the game, we analyse our game and results, and decide on necessary follow-up actions.
+Similarly, as teams have a debriefing in the locker room after the game, we analyse our game and results, and decide on necessary follow-up actions.
 Evaluations, feedback systems and audits help us monitor our quality level.
-The information we receive through them help us develop in the right direction.
+The information we receive through them helps us develop in the right direction.

 How HH-Team works, resembles how Haaga-Helia’s management and quality system works – The Haaga-Helia way to operate and develop

 A considerable part of the development is oral or written feedback received via unofficial feedback channels.
 However, this feedback is not a sign of a deficient quality system, but an understanding of human nature and natural ways of communicating directly and informally.
 Although we are not able to systematically document the feedback when this happens, it is still a valuable part of quality management and the information we receive for development.
 We need to be agile and improve our game already in the field, not only in the locker room after the game.